 The black tea manufacturing process plays an essential role in its quality.

-The classic oxidation process (fermentation is a misnomer for black tea) produces excellent infusions.
+The classic oxidation process (fermentation is a misnomer for black tea) allows for excellent infusions.

-Other methods exist, less expensive and faster, called CTC.
-Black teas that have undergone this operation are indeed cheaper, but often disappointing in taste.
+Other methods exist, less costly and faster, called CTC.
+Black teas that have undergone this operation are certainly cheaper, but often disappointing in taste.

 Traditional black tea oxidation

-When Chinese people talk about black tea fermentation, they don't mean the same thing as we do.
+If the Chinese speak of black tea fermentation, they don't mean the same thing as we do.

 Our black tea, the one consumed in the West, is a green tea whose leaves have undergone oxidation.
 Fermentation therefore only concerns very specific teas.
 For example, Pu-Erh is a fermented tea.

-Know that tea leaves oxidize from harvest to fixation.
+Be aware that tea leaves oxidize from harvesting to fixation.
 However, several steps are necessary to obtain a more or less oxidized tea:

 The CTC method, for faster black tea oxidation

-From English Crushing-Tearing-Curling, this process automates black tea production.
-Less respectful of the plant than the orthodox method, tea obtained this way is mainly intended to be distributed in bags.
+From the English Crushing-Tearing-Curling, this process allows for the automation of black tea production.
+Less respectful of the plant than the orthodox method, the tea obtained is mainly intended to be distributed in bags.

-Even if sometimes the quality can be good, the tea taste is less delicate.
-These types of teas are nevertheless often much less expensive to buy (since they're cheaper to produce).
+Even if sometimes the quality can be good, the taste of the tea is less delicate.
+These types of teas are nevertheless often much less expensive to buy (since they are cheaper to produce).

 One of the quality criteria for tea is the harvest.
 Hand-picking is of course preferable to automated harvesting, but it's not the only parameter that influences.